Monmouth County, New Jersey: Geography and climate

-Much of Monmouth County remains flat and low-lying even far inland.
+Much of Monmouth County remains flat and low-lying, even at its western inland extreme.
 However, there are some low hills in and around Holmdel Township, and one of them, Crawford Hill, the former site of a radar facility, is the county's highest point, variously listed at 380 to 391 ft above sea level.
 The top portion of the hill is owned by Alcatel-Lucent and houses a research laboratory of Bell Laboratories.
 The northeastern portion of the county, in the Locust section of Middletown Township and the boroughs of Highlands and Atlantic Highlands, are also very hilly.
 The lowest point is sea level.

 Along with adjacent Middlesex and Ocean counties, Monmouth County is a mecca for boating and fishing.
 Its waterways include several tributaries that flow from the more agrarian regions of western Monmouth County into the Raritan River, and various rivers and inlets that flow from the more densely populated region of the Raritan Bayshore of northern Monmouth County into the Raritan Bay and the Lower New York Bay, before finally draining out into the Atlantic Ocean.
 The Manasquan Inlet is located in the county, which connects the Atlantic Ocean with the estuary of the Manasquan River, a bay-like body of saltwater that serves as the starting point of the Intracoastal Waterway, which attracts as many as 1,600 boats each weekend during the peak season.

 Climate and weather

 Much of Monmouth County has a humid subtropical climate (Cfa), while some inland areas have a hot-summer humid continental climate (Dfa).
 In recent years, average temperatures in the county seat of Freehold Borough have ranged from a low of 22 °F in January to a high of 86 °F in July, although a record low of -13 °F was recorded in January 1984 and a record high of 106 °F was recorded in July 2011.
 Average monthly precipitation ranged from 2.98 in in February to 5.08 in in July.

-Average monthly temperatures in Asbury Park range from 32.5 °F in January to 75.0 °F in July, while in Allentown, NJ they range from 32.1 °F in January to 75.5 °F in July.
+Average monthly temperatures in Asbury Park range from 32.5 °F in January to 75.0 °F in July, while in Allentown, they range from 32.1 °F in January to 75.5 °F in July.

 On October 29, 2012, Hurricane Sandy caused catastrophic damage to coastal areas of Monmouth County.
 As Sandy's surge arrived in Monmouth County, flood levels of 13.31 ft above normal were measured at Sandy Hook shortly before the destruction of the tidal station, breaking all previous local records.
 The surge caused waves as high as 32.5 ft, measured where the Sandy Hook Bay meets the New York Bay.